 "The Company's objective is to provide its shareholders with a competitive return on its shares over time based on the Company's earnings.
-The Company's focus is on long-term profitability, and its current priorities are to retain a strong balance sheet and cash position.
+The Company's focus is on long-term profitability, and its current priority is to strengthen its balance sheet.
 Accordingly, no dividends are contemplated until further notice."

-In 2022, PHLY did not pay any dividends.
-The PHLY Board does not foresee payment of shareholder distributions, including dividends and share buybacks, sooner than the delivery of the third NSMV.
+In 2023, PHLY did not pay any dividends.
+The PHLY Board does not foresee payment of shareholder distributions, including dividends and share buybacks, until the Company has returned to sustained profitability.

 The Norwegian Public Limited Liability Companies Act allows for the Board of Directors to pay dividends on the basis of an authorization from the annual general meeting.
-The Board of Directors will therefore propose to the annual general meeting in 2023 that the Board of Directors is granted an authorization to pay dividends based on PHLY's annual accounts for 2022, valid up to PHLY's annual general meeting in 2024.
+The Board of Directors will therefore propose to the annual general meeting in 2024 that the Board of Directors is granted an authorization to pay dividends based on PHLY's annual accounts for 2023, valid up to PHLY's annual general meeting in 2025.
 Such authorization will facilitate potential payments of dividends by the Board of Directors in accordance with PHLY's dividend policy.